sutoiku/puffin/README.md

 DuckDB and the DuckDB logo are trademarks of the DuckDB Foundation.

+PuffinDB and the PuffinDB logo are trademarks of STOIC.

 STOIC is a Silver Member of the DuckDB Foundation.

 ## Beliefs